backstreetbrogrammer/20_JavaCrashCourse/README.md

 A method is a block of code which only runs when it is called.
 We can pass data, known as parameters, into a method.
 Methods are used to perform certain actions, and they are also known as functions.

+**Parameter** is the definition as shown in the method declaration, and the **argument** is the value that is passed to the method when we call it.

 Why use methods?

 To reuse code: define the code once, and use it many times.